Nimrod Castle: Crusader period

+Ayyubids and Mongols

 The fortress was rebuilt around 1228 by Al-Aziz Uthman, the son of Saladin's brother al-'Adil, to preempt an attack on Damascus by the armies of the Sixth Crusade.
 It was named Qal'at al-Subeiba, "Castle of the Large Cliff" in Arabic.
 The fortress was further expanded to contain the whole ridge by 1230.
 In 1260 the Mongols captured the castle, dismantled some of its defenses and left their ally, the son of Al-Aziz 'Uthman, in charge of it and the nearby town of Banias.

+Mamluk period

 After the subsequent Mamluk victory over the Mongols at the Battle of Ain Jalut, Sultan Baibars strengthened the castle and added larger towers.
 The fortress was given to Baibars's second-in-command, Bilik.
 The new governor started the broad construction activities.
 When the construction was finished, Bilik memorialized his work and glorified the name of the sultan in a 1275 inscription.
 After the death of Baibars, his son arranged for Bilik to be murdered, apparently because he feared his power.

 At the end of the 13th century, following the Muslim conquest of the port city of Acre (Akko) and the end of Crusader rule in the Holy Land, the fortress lost its strategic value and fell into disrepair.

+Ottoman period

 The Ottoman Turks conquered the land in 1517 and used the fortress as a luxury prison for Ottoman nobles.
 The fortress was abandoned later in the 16th century and local shepherds and their flocks were the sole guests within its walls.

 The fortress was significantly damaged by an earthquake in 1759 that hit the region.

-Druze who came to the region during the 1860 conflict between themselves and the Maronites began calling it Qal'at Namrud (Nimrod's Castle), anachronistically attributing it to the Biblical Nimrod.
+Druze who came to the region during the 1860 conflict between themselves and the Maronites began calling it Qal'at Namrud (Nimrod's Castle).